 4. Schedule your own appointments before baby is born.

-When Nora was born, I never even considered how much more difficult it would be to schedule Dr. appointment, dentist appointments, haircuts, etc. until about 2 weeks after she was born and I literally had a dentist appointment, a Dr. appointment, and a haircut all in the same day!
+When Nora was born, I never even considered how much more difficult it would be to schedule Dr. appointments, dentist appointments, haircuts, etc. until about 2 weeks after she was born and I literally had a dentist appointment, a Dr. appointment, and a haircut all in the same day!

 5. Pack your freezer with healthy meals and snacks.